blekhmanlab/biomehorizon/index.md

 #### Default values

 The base of the first positive band for an OTU, where the Y-axis value=0, is the **origin**.
 The Y-scale height of each band is the **band thickness**.
 By default, the origin for each OTU is calculated as the median value of that OTU across all samples, and band widths represent 4 quartiles above (blue bands) and 4 quartiles below (red bands) the origin relative to the absolute extreme value for that OTU.

-[
-	add figure here? with horizontal line showing median at 10%, and annotations for each quartile showing 15%, 20%, etc? alternatively, we add this at the top and keep this section to defaults and possible modifications.
-]

 In other words, if OTU A has relative abundance values ranging from **0% to 30%** with a median of **10%**, then each band represents an abundance range of **(30-10)/4 = 5%**.
 Thus, a band colorscale value of **+2** for OTU A at timepoint 1 indicates that OTU A had a relative abundance between **(min = 10 + 5, max = 10 + 2*5) = 15-20%** at timepoint 1, while a band colorscale value of **-2** for OTU A at timepoint 2 indicates that OTU A had a relative abundance ranging from **0-5%** at timepoint 2.
 Because the distance between the maximum and the origin **(30-10% = 20%)** is greater than the distance between the minimum and the origin **(10-0% = 10%)** for OTU A, there are no timepoints with a band colorscale of **-3** or **-4**.